UPDATED- DECEMBER 2009

 ALWAYS keep this RULE in mind:

-There Must be a (Serious) problem when any system (or component) has to play "louder than life" to sound "natural" and "alive".
+There Must be a (Serious) problem if and when any system (or component) has to play "louder than life" to sound "natural" and "alive".

 That is the unmistakable sign that musical information has been lost somewhere, and an unnaturally high volume is then being used as a "compensating device" by the listener, usually without even knowing it.
 This is the primary problem with most of the high-end systems I have heard over the years, and at all price levels.